BYUCS235/cs235-assignments/Unit02-STL-data-structures/homework2c-pqueues/instructions.md

 - You can assume the user always provides valid inputs
   - e.g. the test will not enter non-numeric input when the program expects a number
+  - you should use the provided input.h function for your inputs
 - Support `add` and `take` operations:
   - `add` requires a `Name` and `Priority` input
   - `take` will display the next person in line according to their priority